DavidSouther/software_craftsmanship/00_introduction/python/README.md

-There are numerous code editors available, ranging from free to hundreds of dollars, and from having almost no features to being able to write significant portions of your source code and manage large peices of your program for you.
+There are numerous code editors available, ranging from free to hundreds of dollars, and from having almost no features to being able to write significant portions of your source code and manage large pieces of your program for you.
 We are going to choose a free editor with many nice features, but one that still makes you handle most of the programming yourself.
 Managing your project on your own will help you be a better programmer later.